ArcticaProject/WebSites.WWW/content/markdown/community/index.md

 ## Collaborative Development

-The code published by The Arctica Project is maintained on [Github](https://github.com/ArcticaProject).
+The majority of code published by The Arctica Project is maintained on [Github](https://github.com/ArcticaProject).

+Some bleeding edge, experimental or otherwise categorized code may also be published on our [GitLab](./gitlab) site.

 All code we publish has been and always will be licensed under a Free Software license (mostly one of the GPL'ish licenses).

 ## Bug tracking

-For bug tracking, we use Github's issue trackers.
+For bug tracking, depending on where the "buggy" code is hosted, we either use Github's issue trackers or the issue trackers provided by our [GitLab](./gitlab) instance.